syrosalynyu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+I have been coding every day for the last couple weeks.
+And today, Sep 9, 2019 I'm publicly committing to the 100DaysOfCode Challenge ~ ~ ~

 ### Day 1: Sep 9, 2019

 **Today's Progress**: Completed Ada JumpStart lesson 13: student account generator v2 (Refactoring).